Install integrations

 components:

-image: '' # name of the container to use as an installer - will default to 'cluedin
+image: '' # name of the container to use as an installer - defaults to 'cluedin

 # nuget-installer'

-packages: [] # list of extra Nuget Packages to install in server in name, or name/version pairs
+packages: [] # list of extra NuGet packages to install in server (name or name/version pairs,

-# version should be a supported nuget version format.
+# version should be in a supported NuGet version format)

-At pod startup time, the packages will be passed from an init container to the CluedIn container.
+At pod startup time, the packages are passed from an init container to the CluedIn container.

-Packages should be listed using their full package id and an optional version.
-When supplying the version, you may use floating versions to allow the version to be resolved at startup time.
+Packages must be listed using their full package ID with an optional version.
+If you provide a version, you can use floating versions, which are resolved at startup.

 cluedin: